dinkelburg/diversdesk/diversdesk/src/content/blog/en/navigating-instructor-pay.md

 <h3>Commission-Based Salary</h3>
 <p>
 This model is very common, especially in high-traffic dive destinations.
 Instructors earn a percentage of the fee for each course or dive they conduct.
-Usually, that percentage sits around 20 percent, though it can vary depending on the centre and the service provided. (<a href="https://oceantribe.co/news-offers/dive-courses/go-pro/scuba-diving-instructor-salary-how-much-can-you-really-make/" target="_blank" rel="noopener noreferrer">source</a>)
+Usually, that percentage sits around 20 percent, though it can vary depending on the centre and the service provided. (<a href="https://oceantribe.co/news-offers/dive-courses/go-pro/scuba-diving-instructor-salary-how-much-can-you-really-make/" target="_blank" rel="noopener noreferrer" style="color:#F86545">source</a>)
 </p>
 <p><strong>Why it works:</strong> During high season, instructors can earn a lot.
 The more they teach, the more they take home.<br>
 <strong>What’s tricky:</strong> It gets unpredictable in low season.
 Instructors might struggle with inconsistent income, which can lead to stress or even burnout.</p>

 <h3>Fixed Salary</h3>
 <p>
 This approach is more common in resort-style dive centres or larger operations where staffing is structured and predictable.
-Instructors are paid a fixed monthly salary, usually falling somewhere between $1,000 and $1,500, depending on the region and cost of living (<a href="https://oceantribe.co/news-offers/dive-courses/go-pro/scuba-diving-instructor-salary-how-much-can-you-really-make/" target="_blank" rel="noopener noreferrer">source</a>)
+Instructors are paid a fixed monthly salary, usually falling somewhere between $1,000 and $1,500, depending on the region and cost of living (<a href="https://oceantribe.co/news-offers/dive-courses/go-pro/scuba-diving-instructor-salary-how-much-can-you-really-make/" target="_blank" rel="noopener noreferrer" style="color:#F86545">source</a>)
 </p>
 <p><strong>Why it works:</strong> It’s stable.
 Everyone knows what they’re getting each month.<br>
 <strong>What’s tricky:</strong> It doesn’t reward instructors who go the extra mile or take on extra dives during busy periods.
 That can lead to resentment if someone’s pulling more weight than others.</p>